Meauma13/alx-system_engineering-devops/0x01-shell_permissions/README.md

 16. Script 101-symbolic_link_permissions changes owner and group rights for a symbolic link

 17. Script 102-if_only changes file ownership based on a condition

+18. Script 103-star_wars plays the Star Wars IV episode in the terminal.